AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 # MaterialX Graph Editor

 The MaterialX Graph Editor is an example application for visualizing, creating, and editing MaterialX graphs.
-It utilizes the ImGui framework as well as additional ImGui extensions such as the Node Editor and File Browser.
+It utilizes the ImGui framework as well as additional ImGui extensions such as the Node Editor.

 ### Example Images